technosoftware-gmbh/ClassicClientSolutions/README.md

 ### Online Help

-We provide an online help for the current version: [OPC DA/AE/HDA Client Solution NET Online Help](https://technosoftware.com/help/OPCDaAeHdaClientSolutionNet/20/)
+We will provide an online help for the current version soon: [OPC DA/AE/HDA Client Solution NET Online Help](https://technosoftware.com/help/ClassicClientSolutions/40/)

 ### Getting started

-#### Simple Examples using the source code

-Examples can be found in the solution [OpcDaAeHdaWorkshopClients.sln](/OpcDaAeHdaWorkshopClients.sln).

-#### Advanced Examples using the source code
+#### Examples using the source code

-Examples can be found in the solution [OpcDaAeHdaSampleClients.sln](/OpcDaAeHdaSampleClients.sln).
+Examples can be found in the solution [OpcDaAeHdaClientSolution.sln](/OpcDaAeHdaClientSolution.sln).

 ## Licenses
 TECHNOSOFTWARE provides different licenses depending on the component and on the ownership of a purchased license of the user of the sources.
 A single ZIP file or a single repository can contain multiple components where the sources have different license models.
 The valid license is in the header of each source file.